+Global Strategy Balanced Portfolio

+The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
+The Fund's risk profile is rated as 3, where 1 is a lower level of risk and 5 is a higher level of risk.

-Global Strat Investment Objective ······································ [Note: see HSBC Risk Level Explanation section below] Investment Policy To achieve its objective the Fund will invest a minimum of 70% i schemes, including exchange traded funds, which aim to track market indices.
-Such assets shall, in turn, invest in shares of co bonds and property securities that make up the relevant index. up to 30% directly in bonds where exposure to this asset class of achieved with a relatively low number of holdings and may invest companies and property securities in limited circumstances.
-The across global markets. the performance of ompanies (equities), The Fund may also invest can be adequately at directly in shares of The collective investment schemes that the Fund invests in will managed or operated by the HSBC Group .
-Where this is not positive investment schemes operated by third party fund ssible the Fund may inves The Fund may also invest in money market instruments , dep day-to-day cash flow requirements.
-The Fund may also invest in money market instruments , deposits and cash to manage day-to-day cash flow requirements.
-The Fund may invest in derivatives for efficient portfolio management purposes, including hedging .
-This means investment techniques that aim to reduce risks, reduce costs or generate growth and income .
+To achieve its objective the Fund will invest a minimum of 70% in collective investment schemes, including exchange traded funds, which aim to track the performance of market indices.
+Such assets shall, in turn, invest in shares of companies (equities), bonds and property securities that make up the relevant index.
+The Fund may also invest up to 30% directly in bonds where exposure to this asset class can be adequately achieved with a relatively low number of holdings and may invest directly in shares of companies and property securities in limited circumstances.
+The Fund will be invested across global markets.

+The collective investment schemes that the Fund invests in will, where possible, be those managed or operated by the HSBC Group.
+Where this is not possible the Fund may invest in collective investment schemes operated by third party fund providers.

+The Fund may also invest in money market instruments, deposits and cash to manage day-to-day cash flow requirements.

+The Fund may invest in derivatives for efficient portfolio management purposes, including hedging.
+This means investment techniques that aim to reduce risks, reduce costs or generate growth and income.
 The Fund may also use derivatives for broader investment purposes to help the Fund meet its objective.
 The Fund does not intend to use derivatives extensively and their use will be consistent with the risk profile of the Fund.

-Investment Strategy This is one of a range of actively managed Global Strategy Portfolios offered at five different risk levels.
+This is one of a range of actively managed Global Strategy Portfolios offered at five different risk levels.
 The asset allocation of each fund in the range reflects the risk level.
 The Fund is managed with the aim of maximising returns in line with its agreed long term risk profile of 3, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential gains are likely to be limited by the risk profile of the Fund.

 The starting point for the Global Strategy Portfolios is the asset allocation for each risk level.

-The asset allocation positions are regularly monitored in order adjustments to the portfolios' allocations to reflect the Fund man current market environment.
+The asset allocation positions are regularly monitored in order to make timely adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.

 The final stage in the investment process is deciding how best to take exposure to each asset class.
-This may be achieved by investing in collective investment schemes , investing directly in asset classes and investing in derivatives .
+This may be achieved by investing in collective investment schemes, investing directly in asset classes and investing in derivatives.

 The Fund aims to meet its objective with a focus on lower ongoing charges.
 This is taken into consideration when deciding which asset classes the Fund will invest in and how the Fund achieves exposure to those asset classes.

-Under typical market conditions, the portfolio will have the following asset class exposures.
-It should be noted that these percentages will fluctuate based upon market movement and adjustments to the asset allocation to enable the Fund to meet its aim.
-Asset class Exposure as a percentage of the Fund Equity Global Equity 45% - 70% Bonds Global Developed Market Government Bonds Global Investment Grade Corporate Bonds 20% - 55% Property securities 0% - 15%
+Asset class Exposure as a percentage of the Fund

+Equity 45% - 70%

+Global Equity

+Bonds 20% - 55%

+Global Developed Market Government Bonds

+Global Investment Grade Corporate Bonds

+Property securities 0% - 15%